 Sam Berketa has been at the helm of McLaren Vale’s Alpha Box & Dice since 2015, making a flotilla of eccentric wines, from deep investigations into skin contact on white grapes, to unusual blends, alternative varieties – and lots of them – to a “reverse ripasso” produced from a perpetual master blend that has seen every variety and every vintage added to it.
 Those wines are part of the Alphabet of Wine, an ongoing exploration of the possibilities that South Australian vineyards can offer, and Berketa is constantly pushing those possibilities to the extreme.

-Marking his sixth vintage at Alpha Box & Dice, Berketa notes that in 2021 things will be a little different, with him finally being able to move all the operations onsite, with crushing and fermentation previously being conducted at a contract facility.
+Marking his seventh vintage at Alpha Box & Dice, Berketa notes that from 2021 things were a little different, with him finally moving all the operations onsite, with crushing and fermentation previously being conducted at a contract facility.
 “I have 100 per cent control over the winemaking direction and decisions from sourcing through to bottling,” he says.
-“I just want to make wines that have a distinct personality while still showing varietal character, a sense of place and an expression that’s true to style.
+“We’re continuing to fine tune our processes and production methods, with the aim of increasing the quality of our wines being always at the fore.
+We just want to make wines that have a distinct personality while still showing varietal character, a sense of place and an expression that’s true to style.
 Wines with soul.”